Transylvania alum and former All-American Matt Vogel enters his sixth season at the helm of the Transylvania men’s soccer program for the 2019 season.

 Vogel’s guidance resulted in additional accolades, highlighted by sophomore center back Tyler Joy-Brandon being selected to the NSCAA Great Lakes All-Region Team.

-In his first season, Vogel led the Pioneers to a Heartland Collegiate Athletic Conference regular season title and fell just short of a NCAA tournament bid, falling in double overtime in the HCAC championship.
+In his first season, Vogel led the Pioneers to a Heartland Collegiate Athletic Conference regular-season title and fell just short of an NCAA tournament bid, falling in double overtime in the HCAC championship.

 Under Vogel, the Transy offense was the most potent in the conference, averaging 2.5 goals per contest and tallying 31 assists.
 The Pioneer defense was just as effective, limiting opponents to a mere 0.94 goals per contest.
 The defensive unit recorded six shutouts, tying an HCAC record.